St Martin de Porres Church

 · RCIA (Rite of Christian Initiation of Adults).

 Looking for a place to be of service and help to our Parish community?
 Please consider becoming a Parish Usher.
 Everyone is welcome!
 For more Information, please come to our Bi-monthly meeting, or see the Parish Bulletin for contact information.

 St. Martin's music ministries are rehearsing!
 New singers and instrumentalists are always welcome.
 First rehearsal dates are listed for each group below.
 Consider and pray about joining!
-Anyone interested in joining the funeral Choir or Cantor program may leave a message at the parish office.
+Anyone interested in joining the Resurrection Choir or Cantor program may leave a message at the parish office.